CloudTronUSA/Endfield-Launcher/README.md

 ## How do I use it

 You can either run the python file directly or use a bundled exe version.
-You can find it in the releases section.
+You can find it in the releases section: https://github.com/CloudTronUSA/Endfield-Launcher/releases/tag/0.1.0

 **If you don't have python env, DOWNLOAD THE BUNDLED VERSION from the releases section.
 Do not download the source code as you won't be able to run them!**